tony-xlh/vision-camera-dynamsoft-label-recognizer/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/VisionCameraDynamsoftDocumentNormalizerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > VisionCameraDynamsoftDocumentNormalizer`.
+To edit the Objective-C files, open `example/ios/VisionCameraDynamsoftLabelRecognizerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > VisionCameraDynamsoftLabelRecognizer`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `visioncameradynamsoftdocumentnormalizer` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `visioncameradynamsoftlabelrecognizer` under `Android`.

 ### Commit message convention